ethanselzer/react-image-magnify/README.md

 ## Attribution

-Thanks to the following community members for opening GitHub Issues and Pull Requests.
+Thanks to the following community members for opening Issues and Pull Requests.

 @damien916
 @colepatrickturner